 Official Statistics of MCAT Scores

-The MCAT statistics have also revealed the performance of the sample test takers separately for the various test sections of MCAT.
+The statistics of MCAT have also revealed the performance of the sample test takers separately for the various test sections of the test.

 Physical Sciences test section

 Only 0.1 per cent of the sample test takers have acquired the scaled score of 15 and they have been allotted the highest percentile of 99.9.
 Besides, 2.5 per cent of the students have attained a scaled score of 14, and 2.3 per cent have achieved a scaled score of 13.
 Majority of the test takers have scored in the range of 7 to 8 out of 15 and they have been placed within the percentile range of 23.2 to 53.5.
 The source https://www.aamc.org/students/download/264234/data/combined11.pdf provides you with more information about the above description.

 The statistics of the Verbal Reasoning test section convey the fact that none of the students has attained the highest score of 15.
 Only 0.2 per cent of the test takers have obtained a scaled score of 14, and 1.1 per cent of the students have scored 13.
 Maximum numbers of students have achieved scaled scores in the range of 8 to 10, and the corresponding percentile range is 40.2 to 85.9.

 0.6 per cent of the sample test takers have scored 15.
 Out of the total number of students, 1.8 per cent and 2.4 per cent have scored the scaled scores of 14 and 13 respectively.
 20.5 per cent of the students have obtained a scaled score of 10.
 The data reveal that a score of 10 out of 15 has been attained by most of the students.